Best Physician Assistant Mortgage Loans: 2024 Guide

 Physician assistants, medical doctors, and other highly trained healthcare professionals may graduate with student loan debt or minimal cash on hand.
 Still, they’re more likely to have their loans forgiven and earn six-figure salaries for the rest of their careers.

-• Physician mortgage loans waive the private mortgage insurance (PMI) requirement, which can lower your monthly loan payments by hundreds of dollars each month.
+• Waive private mortgage insurance (PMI) requirement, which can lower monthly loan payments by hundreds of dollars each month.

 However, these programs have high credit score requirements, and it can be easy to live outside your means by borrowing too much, so it’s important to talk to a loan officer to get advice throughout the home-buying process.